Fire-retardant fabric: Stage drapery

 Fabric flammability is an important textile issue, especially for stage drapery that will be used in a public space such as a school, theatre or special event venue.
 In the United States, Federal regulations require that drapery fabrics used in such spaces be certified as flame or fire-retardant.
 For draperies and other fabrics used in public places, this is known as the NFPA 701 Test, which follows standards developed by the National Fire Protection Association (NFPA).
 Although all fabrics will burn, some are naturally more resistant to fire than others.
 Those that are more flammable can have their fire resistance drastically improved by treatment with fire-retardant chemicals.

 Inherently flame-retardant fabrics such as certain brand polyesters are commonly used for flame retardant curtain fabrics.
+Benefits of these fabrics help maintain the fire-resistant properties over time without the need to retreat the fabric.
+They are built to work as durable working fabrics that can be cleaned repeatedly and retain the properties that make it fire-resistant.